javascriptdata/danfojs-doc/contributing-guide.md

 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.

 For first time contributors, you can find pending issues on the GitHub “issues” page.
-There are a number of issues listed and "good first issue" where you could start out.
+There are a number of issues listed as "good first issue" where you could start out.
 Once you’ve found an interesting issue, and have an improvement in mind, next thing is to set up your development environment.

 #### Working with the code